SAP/sap-btp-reference-architectures/README.md

-# SAP BTP Reference Architectures
+# SAP BTP reference architectures

 ## About this project
-This repository contains SAP BTP Reference Architectures for the different methodologies to help architects build solution architectures that combines different technology products & services.
+This repository contains SAP BTP reference architectures for the different methodologies to help architects build solution architectures that combines different technology products & services.
 Wer are focusing on the following areas:

 - **SAP Data and Analytics Methodology** reference architectures
 - **SAP Application Extension Methodology** reference architectures